spacanowski/shads-blocker/README.md

 #shads-blocker
 =============

+Turning off ads and invideo annotations in YT videos by Chrome Extension.
-Project made for learning Chrome Extensions which as by-product omits all ads on YT videos
+Project made for learning Chrome Extensions and which as by-product omits all ads and annotations on YT videos.

 #How to test